ahmetkaska/Basic-Calculator/README.md

-# Calculator wit Html, Css and Javascript.
+# Calculator with Html, Css and Javascript.